Does Drinking Alone Make You An Alcoholic?

 If you see yourself answering “yes” to two or more of these questions, alcohol has become a significant part of your life, and you should talk with your doctor or an addictions specialist about this as soon as possible.

-Try out our online drink calculator to see if you are drinking too much.
+Try out our free online drink calculator to see if you are drinking too much.

 Help For An Alcohol Problem